mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/logic-and-language.md

   humans.
 This, Boethius says, was Aristotle's view; but for purposes of formal logic it is not necessary to rule out the Platonic thesis of universals existing in separation.
-* Boethius wrote on syllogistic reasoning, one on categorical syllogisms and one on hypothetical syllogisms.
+* Boethius wrote textbooks on syllogistic reasoning, one on categorical syllogisms and one on hypothetical syllogisms.
 A hypothetical syllogism must contain at least one hypothetical premise, that is to say, a proposition constructed from categorical propositions by means of the connectives ‘if’, ‘or’, or ‘since’.
 Some hypothetical syllogisms contain categorical premises as well as hypothetical ones: one example is the *modus ponens* already familiar in Stoic logic:

   > If it is day, the sun is shining; but it is day; therefore the sun is
   > shining.